 On this last and most fearful descent, it flew through the air in a giant leap, landing right in front of him and embedding itself so deeply in the earth that only its top was visible.
 The ground shook itself like a wet dog coming out of a stream and flung the young man this way and that.

 Gaunt, bruised, and shaken, he stumbled back to his village.
 To the medicine men he said:

 “Well, you did find out one thing,” said the older of the two, who was his uncle.
 “You went after your vision like a hunter after buffalo, or a warrior after scalps.
 You were fighting the spirits.
 You thought they owed you a vision.
-Suffering alone brings no vision nor does courage, nor does sheer will power.
-A vision comes as a gift born of humility, of wisdom, and of patience.
+Suffering alone brings no vision nor does courage, nor does sheer willpower.
+A vision comes as a gift born of humility, wisdom, and patience.
 If from your vision quest you have learned nothing but this, then you have already learned much.
 Think about it.”